antosubash/abp-react/README.md

 # ABP React

 This repo is a work in progress.
-It only has a login working.
-The rest of the app is still in development.
+It only has a landing page and a login page.
+The User Management, Role Management, Tenant Management and Settings Management pages are not yet implemented.
+Check the Current Status in the [Project Board](https://github.com/users/antosubash/projects/2)

 ## What is this?

 This is a React UI for the [ABP Framework](https://abp.io/).
 It is a work in progress and is not ready for production use.
 It uses [AbpTemplate](https://github.com/antosubash/AbpTemplate) as the backend.
+It is built using [Next.js](https://nextjs.org/), [TypeScript](https://www.typescriptlang.org/) and [Tailwind CSS](https://tailwindcss.com/).

 ## Demo